Definition

 Origins and History

-The uplifting template crystallised in 1998–1999 through a small cluster of records: Paul van Dyk's "For an Angel" (1998 remake of a 1994 demo, MFS / Deviant), System F's "Out of the Blue" (1999, Tsunami), Veracocha's "Carte Blanche" (1999, Positiva), and Gouryella's "Gouryella" (1999, Tsunami).
+The uplifting template crystallised in 1998–1999 through a small cluster of records: Paul van Dyk's "For an Angel" (1994 original on MFS, 1998 E-Werk Remix on Deviant), System F's "Out of the Blue" (1999, Tsunami), Veracocha's "Carte Blanche" (1999, Positiva), and Gouryella's "Gouryella" (1999, Tsunami).
 The Belgian Bonzai catalogue (Push, Yves Deruyter, M.I.K.E.) developed the harder side of the form in parallel.
 Through the 2000s the sound was carried by Armin van Buuren's A State of Trance and the Armada / Black Hole / Vandit label axis; the 2010s saw the form refined by Aly & Fila's FSOE, Andrew Rayel, and the Subculture / Pure Trance 138 BPM scene that runs through to today.

 Musical Characteristics